VMoonLightV/HToMuMu_CERN/Tutorial.md

 bash scripts/hadd_bdt.sh
 ```

-<span style="color:Orange"> Here is a hardcoded path to VBF, the variable is called `path`.
+$\color{orange}\text{Here is a hardcoded path to VBF, the variable is called `path`.
 Change where it says VBF to ggH if you want that channel.
-It would be good to add an argument instead of changing the variable name.
+It would be good to add an argument instead of changing the variable name.}$

 This will copy the hadd_template.sh file in the directories where the tuples are, so the next time you can just do.